Medically reviewed on March 5, 2018.

 Ask your doctor before using a stomach acid medicine (including Alka-Seltzer or sodium bicarbonate).
 Some of these medicines can change the way your body absorbs amphetamine, and may increase side effects.

-Many drugs can interact with amphetamine.
+Many drugs can affect amphetamine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about amphetamine